 The Visual Crossing Weather platform is able to join and analyze both historical weather and weather forecast data from many sources.
-The cloud-based version of the product used by the Microsoft Excel Add-in includes both historical and forecast weather data loaded periodically from various data providers.
-This document describes the data that is currently available to users of our cloud-based weather products.
+The product includes both historical and forecast weather data loaded periodically from various data providers.
+This document describes the data that is currently available.
 (Please note that additional data options are available for customers who utilize an on-premises or custom cloud solution.
 For details on the data availability for those solution, please contact Visual Crossing technical support or your account team.)

 Historical Weather Data